 Even with the limitations, experts are hopeful lawmakers will blaze the trail for new legislation that opens the door to additional APRN practice.

 Susanne Phillips, FNP and author of “30th Annual APRN Legislative Update: Improving access to healthcare one state at a time” published in The Nurse Practitioner, said the coming years would bring even more positive changes to prescriptive authority, albeit slower than some would like.

 “As state APRN and nursing organizations and (boards of nursing) work toward (full practice authority), incremental advances provide the opportunity to improve access over time,” she said.

 Today, more than 234,000 NPs are practicing in the United States, with a majority of them licensed as FNPs.
 The AANP said the numbers of NPs have more than doubled since 2007.
 By 2024, the numbers are expected to go up another 35 percent.

 Leading the way to improve access to healthcare are APRNs who advance their scope of practice.
-As the largest practicing group of NPs, FNPs provide care across patients’ lifespan, from birth to older adult, including pregnancy.
+As the largest practicing group of NPs, FNPs provide care across patients’ lifespan, from birth to older adults, including pregnancy.
 FNPs have the education and training to provide primary care health services, conduct medical exams and diagnose illnesses.

-Duquesne University’s FNP post-master’s online certificate offers students the skill and training to deliver holistic treatment for individuals, families and communities.
+Duquesne University’s FNP post-master’s online certificate offers students the skill and training to deliver holistic treatment for individuals, families, and communities.